japila-books/apache-spark-internals/docs/spark-HeartbeatReceiver.md

 NOTE: <<scheduler, TaskScheduler>> can be unassigned when no <<TaskSchedulerIsSet, TaskSchedulerIsSet>> has not been received yet.

-NOTE: `Heartbeats` messages are the mechanism of xref:executor:Executor.adoc#heartbeats-and-active-task-metrics[executors to inform the Spark application that they are alive and update about the state of active tasks].
+NOTE: `Heartbeats` messages are the mechanism of executor:Executor.md#heartbeats-and-active-task-metrics[executors to inform the Spark application that they are alive and update about the state of active tasks].

 === [[TaskSchedulerIsSet]] TaskSchedulerIsSet